 Together, we have played a key role in the discovery and availability of nearly every major T1D advance and we can’t stop now.
 Future breakthroughs start with us.

-We know many of you will soon contemplate your year-end giving and during these challenging times will want to make the most of your charitable dollars.
+We know many of you will soon contemplate your year-end giving and will want to make the most of your charitable dollars.
 Fortunately, the US tax code fosters a tradition of generosity making the US the most philanthropic nation.
 Here are a few tax-wise giving strategies if you’re considering a year-end contribution to JDRF.

-Cash is the still most popular way to make a charitable gift and could provide important tax benefits.
-If you itemize your deductions, cash contributions are 100 percent deductible.
-The CARES Act increased 2020 contribution limits, for those who itemize deductions, from 60 to 100 percent of adjusted gross income.
+Cash is still the most popular way to make a charitable gift and could provide important tax benefits.
+If you itemize your deductions in 2021, you can elect to deduct cash contributions up to 100 percent of your AGI (formerly 60 percent prior to the passage of the CARES Act in 2020).

-The CARES Act also includes a charitable giving incentive of $300 to you, even if you don’t itemize, making it easier to give to your favorite causes.
-This applies to cash contributions made in 2020 and can be claimed on 2020 Form 1040 when filing in 2021.
+The CARES Act also includes a charitable giving incentive providing non-itemizers with an “above the line” deduction of $300 and extended in 2021 to $600 for those married and filing jointly, making it easier to support your favorite causes.
+This applies to cash contributions made in 2021 and can be claimed on 2021 Form 1040.

 This incentive doesn’t apply to contributions to donor advised funds, private non-operating foundations, or section 509(a)(3) supporting organizations.
 All other contributions for which a deduction is allowable under section 170 are covered.